jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 my connection is now fluctuating.
 So better use a cable, not necessarily the latest one, but cat7 will do.
-This will also solve radio inteference the disrupt your WiFi signal.
+This will also solve radio inteference that disrupt your WiFi signal.

 Also, as we all know, geographical location is very important.
 For example, Malaysia and Singapore